Ensembl/webvm/README.txt

 Symptoms are repeatedly asking for the password, getting 200 OK each time.
 ** Open questions
-*** TODO Do we want host-dependent environment setup?
+*** DONE Do we want host-dependent environment setup?
 As in "source APACHECTL.$(hostname -s).sh"
 or something more generalised for a class of machines, possibly also providing the notion of dev/live

+See commits eadc4d27 ("wrapper script config for webteam standard VMs", adding www-dev.sh) and 13d197ce (rename to setup/www-dev.sh)

+The recipe matches that used by the webteam, e.g. for detecting run in /www/www-live
 *** DONE trigger DEVEL mode
 This is done by supplying WEBDEFS=DEVEL either from the calling environment directly or via a shell fragment at setup/APACHECTL.sh - which should exist only on developers' branches, e.g.  mca/deskpro .
-*** TODO How do we get HTTP_CLIENTREALM set?                        :webteam:
+*** DONE How do we get HTTP_CLIENTREALM set?                        :webteam:
-It seems to be passed down from the ZXTM front end proxy, as the
+It is passed down from the ZXTM front end proxy, as the
 Clientrealm: HTTP header.

-SangerWeb.pm (& related) expect it, as does B:O:SSS
+SangerWeb.pm (& related) expect it, and it is used (only by testing for qr/sanger/) in parts of ensembl-otter.

-What are the possible values and what do they mean?

-To what should this be set, when absent?
-Presumably a direct (non-zxtm) connection is from inside?

-On developers' apache configs, for now, HTTP_CLIENTREALM should be set by hand in apps/DEVEL_OTTER.conf.
-E.g.:
+On developers' apache configs, for now, HTTP_CLIENTREALM can be set by including "lib/devstubs" on OTTER_PERL_INC.
+See commit 312b916f .
-    SetEnv HTTP_CLIENTREALM sanger,bogus_from_DEVEL_otter_conf

 ** ServerConf/conf/ contents
 *** What is /ServerRoot_B0RK ?